-CVE-2026-58049 is a high-severity memory corruption vulnerability in FFmpeg’s RASC video decoder, specifically the decode_dlta() function in libavcodec/rasc.c.
+CVE-2026-58049 is a memory corruption vulnerability in FFmpeg’s RASC video decoder, specifically in the decode_dlta() function in libavcodec/rasc.c.
 The flaw arises because the decoder performs 32-bit reads and writes at the current row cursor before enforcing the NEXT_LINE row-boundary check, and because the DLTA region is validated in pixel units rather than byte units.
-On PAL8 frames, this mismatch can allow a DLTA run to access several bytes past the allocated row buffer.
-When libavcodec decodes a crafted media stream using the RASC FourCC, the attacker can trigger a bitstream-controlled out-of-bounds heap write together with an adjacent out-of-bounds read, resulting in heap memory corruption.
+On PAL8 frames, this mismatch can allow a DLTA run to access several bytes beyond the allocated row buffer.
+A crafted media stream using the RASC FourCC can therefore trigger a bitstream-controlled out-of-bounds heap write together with an adjacent out-of-bounds read during decoding, resulting in heap memory corruption.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.